pfista/Trust/README.md

 # Trust (aka Wufi)
-A next-gen p2p reputation system (and possibly currency platform)
+-> A next-gen p2p reputation system (and possibly currency platform)

 ### The general goal:

-  * to allow users to contextually rate the actions of other users, on or offline, by boosting/nixing a user's "social capital" (for now, let's call it Wufi Power)
+  * to allow users to contextually rate the actions of other users, on or offline, by boosting/nixing a user's "social capital" (for now, let's call these "wallet" and "pocket" balances)
-  * to allow users to see any other user's general or contextual "social capital" from their own perspective on the network (for now, let's call it Wufi score)
+  * to allow users to see any other user's centrality and general or contextual "social capital" from their own perspective on the network (for now, let's call these metrics Wufi scores)
   * to allow users to use their Wufi Power to spend/earn a currency onto anyone, even complete strangers (for now, let's call it Wufi)

 ### Stated, inherent features: